 Summary: Through this article, we will take you through a couple of ways to force delete a file/folder on Windows 7/8/10 and recover accidentally deleted files using Bitwar Data Recovery Software.

-Keeping your computer system well maintained, clean and away from junk is a good practice.
+Keeping your computer system well maintained, clean, and away from junk is a good practice.
 However, sometimes doing so can become painful due to numerous reasons which don’t let you take off junk files/folders by preventing deletion.
-Thus, in such cases, you need to work around some of the offtrack procedures so that you can remove/delete unwanted files/folders from your computer system.
+Thus, in such cases, you need to work around some of the offtrack procedures so that you can delete unwanted files or folders from your computer system.

 If you are facing such issues, then do not worry!
-As this article will provide you with some of the best solutions to force delete a file/folder and helps keep your Windows 7/8/10 clean.
+This article will provide you with some of the best solutions to force delete a file/folder and helps keep your Windows 7/8/10 clean.

 Before we jump onto the solutions to force delete a file/folder, it is essential to know the reasons causing this issue.

 - Corrupted/Damaged system files.

 - The file being used by another application.

 Some of the Errors that Appear on Screen while Trying to Delete Locked or Undeletable Files